How to Keep Your Teeth Healthy

 You’ll also want to floss at least once on a daily basis.
 Flossing loosens and removes the food particles and other sources of residue that get stuck between your teeth (and even in your gums).
 If you fail to floss consistently, these can result in cavities.

 As an additional measure, it’s a good idea to rinse at least once a day with a fluoride-based mouthwash.
 Mouthwash will get rid of any remaining particles stuck on and between your teeth after brushing and flossing.
 The fluoride will also form a protective layer over your teeth, reducing the possibility of cavities.
+Having the procedure to get Dental Implants in Washington Heights does involve surgery – but it is quick and doesn’t hurt.

 Some dentists also recommend scraping your tongue and inner cheeks on a regular basis, keeping it free of residue that could increase your chances of developing an oral health problem.